fluxcd/source-controller/docs/spec/v1beta2/ocirepositories.md

 ### Suspending and resuming

-When you find yourself in a situation where you temporarily want to pause the reconciliation of a OCIRepository, you can suspend it using the [`.spec.suspend` field](#suspend).
+When you find yourself in a situation where you temporarily want to pause the reconciliation of an OCIRepository, you can suspend it using the [`.spec.suspend` field](#suspend).

 #### Suspend an OCIRepository